elixir-lang/elixir/README.md

     % It won't work because private_method is only accessible from
     % local calls from the same module it is defined.
     Invoker.calling_private_method

+### Tail call optimization

+In the "Variables and Pattern Matching" section above, we have showed a simple Fibonacci example using Pattern Matching in the method signature.
+However, that example was not properly optimized:

+    module Math
+      def fibonacci(0)
+        0
+      end

+      def fibonacci(1)
+        1
+      end

+      def fibonacci(n)
+        fibonacci(n - 1) + fibonacci(n - 2)
+      end
+    end

+As Erlang, Elixir does tail call optimization (though it only applies to local calls).
+We can rewrite the fibonacci method with a version that will use tail call optimization like below:

+    module OptimizedMath
+      def fibonacci(n)
+        fibonacci(n, 1, 0)
+      end

+      def fibonacci(0, _, result)
+        result
+      end

+      def fibonacci(n, next, result)
+        fibonacci(n - 1, next + result, next)
+      end
+    end

+    OptimizedMath.fibonacci(0)   % => 0
+    OptimizedMath.fibonacci(1)   % => 1
+    OptimizedMath.fibonacci(3)   % => 2
+    OptimizedMath.fibonacci(10)  % => 55

+The third fibonacci function is optimized because the last method it calls is itself.
+In order to understand the difference between both versions and how tail call optimization works, we recommend reading more about it on the Recursion chapter from [Learn You Some Erlang](http://learnyousomeerlang.com/recursion).

+### Retrieving a method as a function

+Before proceeding on how to retrieve a method as a function, it is important to notice that, as in Erlang, Elixir's methods are identified by its name **and** arity.
+Therefore, the `OptimizedMath` module above has only two methods: a `fibonacci` with arity 1 and `fibonnaci` with arity 3.
+If two methods are defined with same name and arity, they become different clauses for the same method and pattern matching is used in order to specify which method to call.
+That said, the `Math` module has only one `fibonnaci` method with arity equals to 1 and 3 clauses.

+Remaining of this section still needs to be implemented and written.

 #### Documentation